themachinisst/switchefficiencygame.github.io/README.md

 # switchefficiencygame.github.io
-2D Maze game for Switch in unity
+2D Maze game for Switch built on Unity, using Navmesh.